rublev/monumental/PROMPTS.md

 On the frontend:

-- vue3 + TresJS for vue+threejs integration
+- vue3 + native threejs for vue+threejs integration
 - tailwind v4.1
 - shadcn for components